 Microsoft Services Agreement, Section 6b

-Now, if this particular client had the leading third-party solution, Axcient CloudFinder, protecting their data from ransomware and other attacks, the contact list would be restored in a matter of clicks.
+Now, if this particular client had the leading third-party solution for )365 protection, Axcient CloudFinder, protecting their data from ransomware and other attacks, the contact list would be restored in a matter of clicks.
 CloudFinder provides clients with unlimited backups so there isn’t a retention period to worry about.
 Additionally, remoting into a clients’ computer is also unnecessary because CloudFinder is a SaaS to SaaS backup and restore solution.
 These features in addition to specific and mass restores, military-grade encryption and Axcient’s own SmartSearch, have earned CloudFinder and the Axcient Cloud the highest rating in the industry by SecurityScorecard.

 Since the client lost his contacts and the MSP saw how devastating Microsoft’s lack of protection is, they’ve used the anecdote to educate clients.
-In doing so, the MSP has been able to grow service offerings by bundling CloudFinder with Office 365.
+In doing so, the MSP has been able to grow service offerings by bundling O365 Protection with Office 365.
 Not only is the MSP providing full protection for clients, which gives them peace of mind and increases loyalty, but they’ve increased profits by at least 40%.

 If you’re not educating clients about Microsoft’s Service Agreement and providing a secure solution for backup and disaster recovery, you could be putting your business at risk.
 Discover the CloudFinder solution below to see how security can increase your bottom line.